Skip to content

 Performance and architecture

 ESLint evaluates rules per file and does not provide a built-in project graph.
-Plugins such as eslint-plugin-import must rebuild module resolution and the module graph outside of ESLint’s core, and projects report import/no-cycle taking tens of seconds to over a minute on large repositories.
+Plugins such as eslint-plugin-import must rebuild module resolution and the module graph outside of ESLint’s core.
+Projects report the original import/no-cycle rule taking tens of seconds, or - on larger repositories - over a minute.

 Oxlint implements multi-file analysis in the core engine.
 It lints files and builds the module graph in parallel, shares parsing and resolution across rules, and typically completes comparable import/no-cycle checks in a few seconds.